Teekoy

-Teekoy is a southern Indian village, situated in the eastern part of Kottayam district in Kerala state.
+Teekoy is a southern Indian village in the eastern part of Kottayam district in Kerala state.
+On 1 January 1962, it was established as a third grade gram panchayat.

 Teekoy is located 18 km east of the town Pala, and is 44 km north-east of the district capital Kottayam.
 It is between the towns of Vagamon, Poonjar, Erattupetta, and Thalanadu.
-The village is situated about 165 km north of state capital Thiruvananthapuram.
+The village is situated about 165 km north of the state capital, Thiruvananthapuram.

 Geography

 Teekoy has features of both midland countryside and the Malanad hill area.
 Teekoy as a village is medium-sized but as a panchayat is quite long.
-It covers many areas such as Aniyilappu, Mavadi, Vellikulam, Thalanad and Adukkom, stretching about 20 kilometres and reaching up to Vagamon, at about three thousand feet above sea level.
+It covers many areas such as Aniyilappu, Mavadi, Vellikulam, Thalanad and Adukkom, stretching about 20 kilometres and reaching up to Vagamon, at about three thousand feet above sea level, for a total area of 10.5 sqmi.
 The place is known for its agriculture and landscape.
-It is full of hills and valleys in the middle of which flows the Meenachil river.
+It is full of hills and valleys in the middle of which flows the Meenachil River.

 People

 Large-scale settlement in Teekoy began more than 100 years ago.
-It resembles a tropical rainforest, and trees like teak and jackfruit are found in the Western Ghats region growing alongside coconut, rubber, arecanut, and other crops.
+It resembles a tropical rainforest, and trees like teak and jackfruit are found in the Western Ghats region, growing alongside coconut, rubber, arecanut, and other crops.
 The first large-scale rubber plantation in India was established in Teekoy.
 Most of the people are farmers and they cultivate rubber, elachi, ginger, cardamom, clove, nutmeg, turmeric, pepper, cashew and other spices.
-A considerable variety of medicinal plants also grow in Teekoy which have been used in making the traditional home remedies.
+A considerable variety of medicinal plants are also grown in Teekoy which have been used in making traditional home remedies.